 Section 179 Deduction and bonus depreciation

 Bonus depreciation is also a great way to quickly recover the cost of capital assets.
 Essentially, bonus depreciation allows breweries to purchase equipment (thus pumping up the economy) and expense a portion of the asset immediately in return.
-Bonus depreciation allows for an immediate deduction of up to 50% of the cost of the assets, above and beyond the Section 179 deduction claimed.
-As part of the extension, the amount available for immediate deduction will be 50% in 2016 and 2017, 40% in 2018 and 30 percent in 2019.
+Bonus depreciation allows for an immediate deduction anywhere from 50% to 100% of the cost of the assets, above and beyond the Section 179 deduction claimed.
+As part of the extension, the amount available for immediate deduction will be 50% prior to September 28th, 2017.
+A 100% first-year deduction is allowed for property acquired and placed in service after September 27th, 2017, and before January 1st, 2023.
 It’s important to note that bonus depreciation is not applicable for used equipment or other assets — in which case it’s best to take the Section 179 deduction on those assets when qualified.

 California sales tax exemption on manufacturing equipment

 Since brewing naturally requires a large amount of production equipment, most brewing equipment will qualify for California’s manufacturing sales tax exemption.
 The exemption allows a 4.1875% sales tax rate reduction on qualified production purchases.
 Claiming the reduced rate is simple and well worth the benefit.
 When making a qualified purchase or lease, simply provide a Partial Exemption Certificate for Manufacturing Equipment to the seller.
 Although the exemption began in July of 2014, it’s not too late to get a refund for the sales tax exemption that could have applied to prior qualifying purchases.
 Consult with your tax advisor to see about getting a refund for any past overpaid sales tax.